An ESG leader in Asian equities

 As we have previously discussed, ABD’s discount has tended to trade at tighter discounts when it has been displaying strong outperformance of its benchmark.
 The trust has suffered more heavily in the recent market setback than the average of the peer group, which may have contributed to the recent discount widening.
 However, if ABD is able to provide decent performance as the Asia Pacific ex Japan region continues to recover, and investors’ confidence around Asian markets improves, the discount could tighten further from here, but the reverse may also be true.

 As illustrated in Figure 24, 1.53m shares – or 1.39% of ABD’s issued share capital at 30 April 2020 – have been repurchased so far during the current financial year.
-This repurchase activity is broadly in line, albeit slightly above that of the prior year (1.27 shares or 1.14% of the opening number of shares in issue), which is positive given the high level of uncertainty present during much of 2020.
+This repurchase activity is broadly in line, albeit slightly above that of the prior year (1.27 shares or 1.14% of the opening number of shares in issue), which seems reasonable given the high level of uncertainty present during much of 2020.

 Fees and costs